 The Fern Valley Water District is dedicated to providing the finest customer service and water quality possible.
-The District's Office Manager, Jessica Priefer, was recently promoted to Assistant General Manager and has been with the District for over 14 years.
-She is dedicated to providing the best customer service possible to all of the District's customers and will now be assuming a more active role in the day to day operation of the field operation in addition to managing the office.
-This will allow Victor Jimenez, the General Manager to spend more time in the field working with the field crews.
-She is very knowledgeable in both the field operation as well as the office and is happy to help you in any way she can.
+The District's Assistant General Manager, Jessica Priefer, has been with the District for over 15 years.
+She is dedicated to providing the best customer service possible to all of the District's customers.

 The District wants to assure our customers that your water service is provided by certified professionals that far exceed the minimum State of California standards.
 The Fern Valley Water District has been classified as a T2/D2 system which requires a minimum of T2/D2 certifications for Chief Operator and T1/D1 certifications for Shift Operators.
-Currently the General Manager, Victor Jimenez, holds a T3 in water treatment and a D4 in water distribution and over 24 years of experience in the water industry.
-The veteran operator, James Nutter, holds a T3 in water treatment and a D3 in water distribution and over 24 years of experience in the water industry.
+Currently the General Manager, Victor Jimenez, holds a T3 in water treatment and a D4 in water distribution and over 26 years of experience in the water industry.
+The veteran operator, James Nutter, holds a T3 in water treatment and a D3 in water distribution and over 26 years of experience in the water industry.
+The water industry.
 The District's newest operator, Anthony (Tony) White holds a T2 and D2 and Cameron Clark also holds T2 and D2 certifications.
 In addition, Staff is certified in cross connection control and the District has a comprehensive cross connection control program.